 Rezoning property, so it meets commercial zoning district guidelines is quite the process.
 First, the property must be deemed suitable for commercial use.
-But then the site planning process begins.
+Then the site planning process begins.
 Site planning considers the layout of any structures, site access, and even parking areas.
-Some of the time, site planning is combined with the approval of combining multiple existing lots into one larger lot.
+Sometimes, site planning and subdivision approvals happen in conjunction with each other.

 To begin the commercial site planning process, you need to call the planning office for a preliminary meeting.
 This meeting will determine if a site plan is necessary.